Cosmetic products

 Where a cosmetic product has a minimum durability of 30 months or less, it must be marked on the container and the packaging with a best-before date or the symbol shown below.

-The indication must be in the form 'Best used before the end of', followed by the date (day / month / year or month / year) or an indication of where the date appears on the packaging.
+The indication must be in the form 'best used before the end of', followed by the date (day / month / year, or month / year) or an indication of where the date appears on the packaging.
 If any particular conditions must be observed to guarantee the stated durability, these must also be described.

-Where a product has a shelf life of more than 30 months, it must instead be marked with the symbol shown below together with an indication (in months, or years and months) of the period after opening for which the product can be used without harming the consumer.
+Where a product has a shelf life of more than 30 months, it must be marked with the symbol shown below together with an indication (in months, or years and months) of the period after opening for which the product can be used without harming the consumer.

-Precautions to be observed in use, as shown in the annexes to the Regulation, must be printed on the label.
+Precautions to be observed in use, as shown in the annexes of the Regulation, must be printed on the label.
 Special precautionary information on cosmetic products for professional use, such as in hairdressing, must appear on the container and packaging.

 The batch number of manufacture or the reference for identifying the goods.